patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 Cards are flexible, and you can customize them in a variety of ways.
 A card can contain:
 - A header with an image, actions, and a body.
 - Only a header and a body.
-- A header with an image, a body, and footer.
+- A header with an image, a body, and a footer.

 ### Content spacing